 Socio-criminology is implicitly but not explicitly critical.
 By implicitly critical, I mean that they are interested in tough questions and their findings frequently reveal what might be considered embarrassing results for state officials.
 For example, sentencing disparities studies reveal the myriad ways in which sentences are not in fact equal across similarly situated defendants but depend mightily on extra-legal factors.
 Historical analyses of penal change illustrate the many times in our past that the powerful (white, wealthy, etc.) have used criminal justice structures (laws, punishments, policing) to control, exploit, harm, or neglect vulnerable populations, particularly racial minorities and poor populations.
 Their conclusions, if stated without evidence, might sound like conspiracy theories to an average voter.
 This is to say socio-criminologists frequently produce studies that might be used to criticize official structures and practices, and the scholars themselves may have undertaken the studies with this goal in mind, often starting with questions like why are black people overrepresented in the criminal justice system.
 What is particularly radical and distinctive about socio-criminology is its willingness to consider: maybe the answer isn't that black people commit more crime, maybe our policies are not only designed to prevent crime, maybe punishment has other functions than crime prevention, maybe front-line workers do not directly implement the law as it is supposed to be implemented.
 For some portion of the population, these are quite radical thoughts, even if they do not seem to be so to those of us who study this stuff.
 Socio-criminologists thus have a certain willingness to use critical thinking skills rather than simply accepting the received (and frequently inaccurate) wisdom.
 (Some techno-criminologists may adopt some of these positions, but by continuing to use crime as a given, rather than as a social construct, they are inherently less critical: studies of desistance that examine why ex-offenders use pot when on parole, without exploring why someone not on parole uses pot, continue to essentialize and reify criminals as a separate category of people---particularly when marijuana is legal in some jurisdictions and not in others and who gets punished for its use varies by social status and the location of their "crime."
 Indeed, much of techno-criminology relies on easy categorizations of what counts as crime and what counts as criminal for the theories and analyses to make sense.
 In this way, it fails to be critical in any sense.)

 Although there is frequently a subversive flavor to socio-criminology, however, socio-criminologists are not explicitly critical, typically.
 (This is a point that really requires clarity so bear with me.)
-There are two types of explicitly critical: one is to make policy recommendations that call for dramatically changing the way we do things because they are harmful, unjust, and produce greater inequality (as opposed to policy recommendations that say, "do this to lower crime rates") or to simply condemn extant policies as harmful, unjust, and producing greater inequality.
+There are two types of explicitly critical: one is to make policy recommendations that call for dramatically changing the way we do things because they are harmful, unjust, and produce greater inequality (as opposed to policy recommendations that say, "do this to lower crime rates"); the other is to simply condemn extant policies as harmful, unjust, and producing greater inequality.

 Socio-criminologists who do make policy recommendations often do so with a proviso of "if we want to do x, then we should y"---these recommendations leave it open to readers, voters, policymakers to decide whether we want to do x.
 Some voters do not have a problem with some findings we might otherwise find appalling.
 Somewhat disturbingly, our research can both reveal how to prevent inequities while also providing a recipe for masking them (see the practical use of procedural justice research as an example).
 Socio-criminology is a normative project certainly, and we can frequently identify the authors' politics from their research, but much of it stops short of making these stances explicit.
 That is, it shows problems (e.g., revealing structural racism or identifying patterns of racist thought; describing acts of torture), it doesn't tell problems (calling actors racist, condemning them for their racism; calling people who torture evil).
 Much of the research that shows disturbing findings does not need to say the findings are disturbing; it is simply apparent and these authors (typically) let those findings speak for themselves.
 If someone does not already find these findings disturbing, our gloss won't make a difference, particularly in an age when the average voter seems to mistrust academics as part of a liberal elite and "conservative criminology" has actually become a new subfield (breaking the earlier commitment of most mainstream criminology to political neutrality in their effort to be more scientist-like).